 One way to strengthen the health of your gut microbiome is by supplementing with probiotics and prebiotics directly.
 Another way is to eat probiotic and prebiotic foods.
 Probiotic supplements and foods contain the species of live microbes that you want to encourage populating your gut environment.
 Prebiotics are the fiber sources that probiotic bacteria eat to thrive.

 Probiotic foods are mostly fermented foods with live bacteria and yeast species like yogurt, sauerkraut, kombucha, and kimchi.
 If you’d like to try making your own kimchi, try our recipe linked here.

 The problem with probiotic food and drinks is that you can’t really know or control exactly which species of bacteria you are consuming, nor the exact abundance.
 With a probiotic supplement, you can be sure of which species you are consuming, in an abundance in the billions.
 Metabolic Maintenance offers a fantastic, potent probiotic supplement called BioMaintenance that is shelf-stable, meaning you don’t have to refrigerate it.

 Healthy microbes need certain types of fiber to thrive.
 Prebiotic fiber can be found in many vegetables and whole grains.
 If you feel your diet may not contain enough prebiotic fiber to feed and maintain your estrobolome, and microbiome on the whole, you can also take a prebiotic fiber supplement.

-Antioxidant and anti-inflammatory compounds promote better gut health, lower overall inflammation in the body, and ensure better functioning of the estrobolome .
+Antioxidant and anti-inflammatory compounds promote better gut health, healthy levels of inflammation in the body, and ensure better functioning of the estrobolome .
 Herbs and spices are loaded with such compounds.
 So is your daily multivitamin.
-You can also add a anti-inflammatory/antioxidant supplement to your health regimen for an extra boost.
+You can also add an antioxidant supplement that supports healthy inflammatory response to your health regimen for an extra boost.
 Check out nutrients like Curcumin + C and Resveratrol for these beneficial properties!